Syco54645/Sinema/README.md

 * ~Move plex ip and token to vars~
 * save country
 * ~Edit var functionality (save settings)~
-* global enable trailer and var for id setting
+* ~global enable trailer and var for id setting~
-* global enable preroll and var for id setting
+* ~global enable preroll and var for id setting~
-* individual enable trailer/preroll
+* ~individual enable trailer/preroll~
-* psa/short subject library support
+* psa/short subject library support (this could be considered done now that we have multiple library support)
 * ~work out better way to call imdb api. perhaps a perpetual loading mechanism~
 * clean up existing functions and remove all of the test crap
 * library count on import screen.